awsdocs/amazon-lumberyard-user-guide/doc_source/navigating-lumberyard-documentation.md

    1. Choose the guide name to go back to the home page\.

-1. You can also use the menu icon to see the documentation for other AWS services\.
+1. You can use the Documentation drop\-down from the left menu to explore documentation for other AWS services, or the Search box to find specific topics\.
 ![\[Learn how to navigate the AWS documentation with the menu icon.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/lumberyard-documentation-menu.png)